bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 cf push
 ```

 This script will simply push our app using the credentials we provide it with the "Environment" plugin and the latest Cloud Foundry CLI.
-For a more advanced deployment script, you can refer to my [Blue-Green-Deployment script](https://gist.github.com/cloudlena/3eb3c0e2e5e3558d56d1) on Github.
+For a more advanced deployment script, you can refer to my [Blue-Green-Deployment script](https://gist.github.com/cloudlena/3eb3c0e2e5e3558d56d1) on GitHub.

 ### Add Environment Variables

 To provide these variables, add them to the settings of the "Environment" plugin.
 We'll need the following ones:

-- `CF_API` - The API endpoint of your Cloud Foundry installation (e.g. `https://api.lyra-836.appcloud.swisscom.com` for the Swisscom App Cloud)
+- `CF_API` - The API endpoint of your Cloud Foundry installation (e.g., `https://api.lyra-836.appcloud.swisscom.com` for the Swisscom App Cloud)
 - `CF_USERNAME` - Your Cloud Foundry username
 - `CF_PASSWORD` - Your Cloud Foundry password
 - `CF_ORG` - The Cloud Foundry organization you want to deploy your app to